My Face is a Camera: The Reality of Living with Smart Glasses

 • Secure Authentication: Implementing strong authentication mechanisms (e.g., two-factor authentication, biometric verification like iris scans) to prevent unauthorized access to the device and its data if lost or stolen.

-Policy & Legal Frameworks for Smart Glasses Privacy:
+Policy & Legal Frameworks:

 • Clear Legislation and Regulations: Governments need to enact specific laws addressing smart glasses privacy and wearable technology, similar to GDPR in Europe.
 These laws should: